josefin-werme/LAVA/README.md

         -   ***P***: p-values

--   **Locus definition file**: File that defines loci either based on genomic coordinates or a list of SNPs.
+-   **Locus definition file**: File that defines loci either based on genomic coordinates or a list of SNPs (the locus file that we used in the LAVA preprint can be found in the support\_data folder).
     Required headers:

     -   ***LOC***: locus ID